jin0x/Pogo-documentation/docs/configuration.md

 # Configuration

 > This is the configuration file.
+Add some content